elemenohpi/EuroGP-SGP/README.md

 `python sgp.py`

-You will have to edit the [config.ini](https://github.com/elemenohpi/EuroGP-SGP/blob/main/config.ini) file in order to specify the parameters of your experiment.
+You will need to edit the [config.ini](https://github.com/elemenohpi/EuroGP-SGP/blob/main/config.ini) file in order to specify the parameters of your experiment.
 This is where you can select your operators/modules/settings.
 In order to introduce new operators to the system and check the existing examples in [Operators](https://github.com/elemenohpi/EuroGP-SGP/tree/main/Operators.

 ----------------------------------